EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 Finally, after all the particles and photons are finished being tracked, all the single files are then read and two final files are created, 'particle_matrix_ts.csv' and 'photon_matrix_ts.csv'.
 These two files can then be read by using the 'read_particle_output.py' and 'read_photon_output.py' files (or your own).

+### Combining multiple runs into one readable file

+If you have multiple runs complete and you want to combine them into a single particle matrix file and a single photon matrix file, use combine.py.
+To use this script, a copy of all the 'particle_matrix_*.csv' and 'photon_matrix_*.csv' files that you want combined must be added to a single directory, by default this is located (relative to main.py) at '../Output/Combined/ts' where 'ts' is the timestep set and can be changed inside combine.py.
+You should not combine different sets of files with different timesteps.
+If the directory does not exist, be sure to create it.
+The new files will be in the Output directory and will be called 'combined_particle_matrix*.csv' and 'combined_photon_matrix*.csv' where * represents a string you can set in the combine.py file.

 ######################################
 # Files Used in the Project
 ######################################